trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 ```

 <p class="alert alert-danger">
 **Warning**: Do not use this mnemonic on the main Ethereum network (mainnet).
-If you send ether to any account generated from this mnemonic, you will lose it all!
+If you send ETH to any account generated from this mnemonic, you will lose it all!
 </p>

 Enter a password below that and click **OK**.